 - certificates showing social commitment and civic spirit

-We do not ask for letters of recommendation!
+We do not ask for letters of recommendation or letters of motivation!

 IMPORTANT INFORMATION FOR INTERNATIONAL APPLICANTS:

 For your application at the University of Oldenburg, you do only need to upload a digital version of your documents (and the translation if necessary) at the portal of uni-assist.
 You do not need to send any certified copies for your application, as you need to present the original documents for your registration at the registrar's office once you arrive in Oldenburg.